HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 Are Smart Light Switches worth the hassle?

 When I started home automation, smart lightbulbs were expensive, and smart switches were only just hitting the market.
-Apart from being the more expenisve option, switches required live and neutral wire present in your switching hole.
-Something you don’t often see in this country (UK).
+Apart from the price, most of the switches require live and neutral wire present in your wall cavity.
+It’s not something you often see in the UK.

-Smart LED lightbulbs had dominated the market, as the prices went down, and anyone was capable of replacing traditional light source with new IoT enabled bulb.
-All that smart control came at the price of a couple of dollars and the lost ability to use your wall switch ever again.
+As smart LED lightbulbs started to dominate the market, their prices went down, and outfitting several light sources with individual smart bulbs became affordable.
+The new smart control came at the price of a couple of dollars and the inability to use your wall switches ever again.

-Smart switches popped back in on my radar when I heard about new versions that don’t need neutral wire in your switch hole.
-This and the fact that smart switches became very affordable made me investigate the available options.
+Smart switches popped back in on my radar when I read about new versions that no longer require live and neutral lines.
+This, and the great reduction in price made me investigate the available options.
+Here are some smart switches I got to test them out:

 Different countries, different standards